pkhiani/pkhiani/README.md

 Product builder at the intersection of **AI, fintech, and consumer software**.

 🎓 CS & Business @ UBC
-⚡ Product Manager who turnes personal pain points into real products
+⚡ Product Manager who turns personal pain points into real products
 🌍 Traveled to 35+ countries — curious about how technology scales globally

 ---